Bitcoin is actually going to ruin the world, climate scientists say

 Bitcoin is a currency that doesn't rely on cash, but it does use electricity.
 That could spell disaster.

 It's the most recent piece of analysis to assert that bitcoin is bad for the environment.
 Mother Jones wrote in December that one bitcoin transaction consumes as much electricity as a household does for a whole week.
-Environmental publication Grist wrote the month that "bitcoin is slowing the effort to achieve a rapid transition away from fossil fuels."
+Environmental publication Grist wrote last year that "bitcoin is slowing the effort to achieve a rapid transition away from fossil fuels."

 Here's why bitcoin creates carbon emissions.
 Computers create new bitcoins by running software that taxes processors and draws large amounts of electricity.
 Each transaction carried out with bitcoin also draws electricity.
 The amount of electricity each bitcoin transaction uses is especially large considering the small proportion of cryptocurrency transactions that are made with bitcoin, the scientists wrote.